konstantine-v/zig-csv-exporter/readme.md

 The idea for this was to practice using Zig and learn how to use it in a sort of real scenario for parsing data.

 The data is read, parsed to how I wanted it, then output in the terminal.

-Ideally this output would be exported back as a csv or be put into a database.
+The output file is more compact reducing the size from ~550Kb -> ~320Kb.

 ### Example Output
 ```